As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 In addition to that, wool carpets’ fibers also have a tremendous variation in diameter, crimping, shape, and length.
 This variation directly contributes to the expanse of the sound frequency that the carpet will absorb.
 (4)

 Not only does the carpet material matter, but it also does the carpet underlay.
 The carpet underlay provides a significant degree of sound absorption.

 The most optimal carpet underlay for sound absorption are high-performance felt underlays which will cushion floors and reduce noise.
 Additionally, the felt is also a fibrous material that further enhances sound dispersion.

-However, if one will use a heavy and dense underlay like vinyl, the sound absorption will be heavily hampered, as hard, heavy and dense materials stops a lot of sound vibrations.
+However, if one uses a heavy and dense underlay like vinyl, the sound absorption will be heavily hampered, as hard, heavy, and dense materials stop a lot of sound vibrations.

 Carpets and Acoustics

 Studios, especially recording studios, are heavily intricate rooms with thoroughly researched materials.
 Each sheet, layer, wall, window, and even floor material has had thorough contemplation from the engineers.